9 FAM 402.10

 9 FAM 402.10-5(G) (U) Licensing Requirements

-(U) For admission into the United States in a specialty occupation, an alien must meet the academic and occupational requirements.
+(U) For admission into the United States in a specialty occupation, an applicant must meet the academic and occupational requirements.
 However, the requirements for classification as an H-1B1 nonimmigrant professional do not include licensure.
 Licensure to practice a given profession in the United States is a post-entry requirement subject to enforcement by the appropriate state or other sub-federal authority.
-Proof of licensure to practice in a given profession in the United States may be offered along with a job offer letter, or other documentation in support of an application for an H-1B1 visa.
+Proof of licensure to practice in a profession in the United States may be offered along with a job offer letter, or other documentation in support of an application for an H-1B1 visa.
 However, admission and or classification must not be denied based solely on the fact that the applicant does not already hold a license to practice in the United States.

 9 FAM 402.10-5(H) (U) H-1B1 Visa Application Procedures